oguimbal/jcool-docs/demander/push.md

     details {
       link
     }
-    # == if some info is missing, this form must be filled
-    form
   }
 }

 ==> wrapper Typescript
 await api.createDispute({
-      // tells justice.cool to create a form if some info is missing
+      // tells justice.cool which options to use
-      features: [JCoolFeature.Onboarding]
+      features: [JCoolFeature.LetMeCheckBeforeSending]
       // how claims will be created/deleted
       updateMode: UpdateMode.Auto
       // how contracts will be signed